Purpose

 Rename a column

-OceanBase Database does not support the change or cascade the change in the following scenarios:
+OceanBase Database does not support modifying or cascading updates in the following scenarios:

-RENAME COLUMN.obclient> CREATE TABLE tbl12(a INT, b INT AS (a + 1), c INT, d INT, CONSTRAINT d_check CHECK(d > 0)) PARTITION BY HASH(c + 1) PARTITIONS 2; obclient> ALTER TABLE tbl12 RENAME COLUMN a TO e; ERROR 3108 (HY000): Column 'a' has a generated column dependencyThe column to be renamed is referenced by a partition expression.
-In this case, an error is reported when you execute
+obclient> CREATE TABLE tbl12(a INT, b INT AS (a + 1), c INT, d INT, CONSTRAINT d_check CHECK(d > 0)) PARTITION BY HASH(c + 1) PARTITIONS 2; obclient> ALTER TABLE tbl12 RENAME COLUMN a TO e; ERROR 3108 (HY000): Column 'a' has a generated column dependencyIf the column to be renamed is referenced by a partitioning expression, modifying the column name is not supported, and an error will be returned.

-RENAME COLUMN.obclient> ALTER TABLE tbl12 RENAME COLUMN c TO e; ERROR 3855 (HY000): Column 'c' has a partitioning function dependency and cannot be dropped or renamed.The column to be renamed is referenced by a
+obclient> ALTER TABLE tbl12 RENAME COLUMN c TO e; ERROR 3855 (HY000): Column 'c' has a partitioning function dependency and cannot be dropped or renamed.If the column to be renamed is referenced by a

-RENAME COLUMN, but an error will be reported for subsequent queries on the view.
-To solve this problem, you must manually modify the view definition.obclient> CREATE TABLE tbl13(a INT); Query OK, 0 rows affected obclient> CREATE VIEW v1 AS SELECT a + 1 FROM tbl13; Query OK, 0 rows affected obclient> SELECT * FROM v1; Empty set obclient> ALTER TABLE tbl13 RENAME COLUMN a TO b; Query OK, 0 rows affected obclient> SELECT * FROM v1; ERROR 1356 (42S22): View 'test.v1' references invalid table(s) or column(s) or function(s) or definer/invoker of view lack rights to use themThe column to be renamed is referenced by a stored procedure.
-In this case, you can successfully execute
+RENAME COLUMNstatement will succeed, but querying the view will return an error.
+You need to manually modify the view definition.obclient> CREATE TABLE tbl13(a INT); Query OK, 0 rows affected obclient> CREATE VIEW v1 AS SELECT a + 1 FROM tbl13; Query OK, 0 rows affected obclient> SELECT * FROM v1; Empty set obclient> ALTER TABLE tbl13 RENAME COLUMN a TO b; Query OK, 0 rows affected obclient> SELECT * FROM v1; ERROR 1356 (42S22): View 'test.v1' references invalid table(s) or column(s) or function(s) or definer/invoker of view lack rights to use themIf the column to be renamed is referenced by a stored procedure, the